-Sets Math 225 Modern Algebra D Joyce, Fall 2017 Just a little bit about sets.
+Sets Math 214 Discrete Mathematics D Joyce, Spring 2018 Just a little bit about sets.
 We'll use the language of sets throughout the course, but we're not using much of set theory.
-This note just collects the background that you need to know about sets in one place A set itself is just supposed to be something that has elements.
+This note just collects the background that you need to know about sets in one place Basic set theory A set itself is just supposed to be something that has elements.
 It doesn't have to have any structure but just have elements.
 The elements can be anything, but usually they'll be things of the same kind.
 If you've only got one set, however, there's no need to even mention sets.
 It's when several sets are under consideration that the language of sets becomes useful.
 There are ways to construct new sets, too, and these constructions are important.
 The most important of these is a way to select some of the elements in a set to form another set, a subset of the first.
 Examples.
 Let's start with sets of numbers.
 There are ways of constructing these sets, but let's not deal with that now.
 Let's assume that we already have these sets.
 The natural numbers.
 These are the counting numbers, that is, whole nonnegative numbers.
 That means we'll include 0 as a natural number.
 (Sometimes 0 isn't included.)
-There is a structure on N, namely there are operations of addition, subtraction, etc., but as a set, it's just the numbers.
-You'll often see N defined as $$\mathbf{N} = \{0, 1, 2, 3, \ldots\}$$ which is read as "N is the set whose elements are way of describing what N is.
+There is a structure on \mathbf{N} , namely there are operations of addition, subtraction, etc., but as a set, it's just the numbers.
+You'll often see \mathbf{N} defined as $$\mathbf{N} = \{0, 1, 2, 3, \ldots\}$$ which is read as "N is the set whose elements are 0, 1, 2, 3, and so forth."
+That's just an informal way of describing what N is.
 A complete description couldn't get away with "and so forth."
-If you want to see all of what "and so forth" entails, you can read Dedekind's 1888 paper Was sind und was sollen die Zahlen? and my comments on it.
-In that article he starts off developing set theory and ends up with the natural numbers.
+If you want to see all of what "and so forth" entails, you can read Dedekind's 1888 paper Was sind und was sollen die Zahlen? and Joyce's comments on it.
+In that article Dedekind starts off developing set theory and ends up with the natural numbers.
 The real numbers.
 These include all positive numbers, negative numbers, and 0.
 Besides the natural numbers, their negations and 0 are included, fractions like $\frac{22}{7}$, algebraic numbers like $\sqrt{5}$, and transcendental numbers like π and e.
 If a number can be named decimally with infinitely many digits, then it's a real number.
-We'll use \mathbf{R} to denote the set of all real numbers.
+We'll use R to denote the set of all real numbers.
 Like N, R has lots of operations and functions associated with it, but treated as a set, all it has is its elements, the real numbers.
-Note that N is a subset of R since every natural number is a real number.
+Note that \mathbf{N} is a subset of \mathbf{R} since every natural number is a real number.
+Elements and membership.
+The standard notation to say an element x is a member of a set Sis $x \in S$.
+The \in symbol varies a bit.
+Sometimes it appears as an epsilon ε or ε or \mathcal{E} .
+Read $x \in S$ as "xis an element of S," or as "x belongs to S, or more simply "x is in S." Its negation is the symbol \notin .
+So, for example $\sqrt{5} \in \mathbf{R}$, but $\sqrt{5} \notin \mathbf{N}$.
+As mentioned above, sets are completely determined by their elements, so two sets are equal if they have exactly the same elements.
+S = T if and only if (1) for all $$x \in S, x \in T$$ , and (2) for all $$x \in T, x \in S$$ .